10 months, 3 weeks ago #240882

 Britt asked about CEU’s being available if we don’t attend, but watch the recording, and I have an email inquiry out because it wasn’t clear to me from the website, so I’ll update here as soon as I have that info.

-Is anyone else interested or curious and need support around attending?8 months ago #240048Jeff MillerParticipant
+Is anyone else interested or curious and need support around attending?10 months, 4 weeks ago #240048Jeff MillerParticipant

 Thanks LKT!
 Really love your story that you shared!
 I have been attending conferences a lot lately and most likely will not be attending.
-I will take a look for myself and let you know if things change.8 months ago #240043Tiffany TurnerParticipant
+I will take a look for myself and let you know if things change.10 months, 4 weeks ago #240043Tiffany TurnerParticipant

 I’ve been passive in my CCEU plan, and I was just getting to a place of worrying that I need to be more At Cause for creating it, but the universe had me in giving me this opportunity!
 This agenda looks great, thanks for posting about it LKT, or I wouldn’t have known.
-I’ll get my calendar sorted to attend.8 months ago #240009
+I’ll get my calendar sorted to attend.10 months, 4 weeks ago #240009

 First, a story about me.

 Some of you know that my former career involved Curriculum & Program Design and Assessment for Intercultural Learning Experiences at a Global Non-Profit that facilitated international student exchanges.
 It was a badass career and I was a badass Director of my team, facilitator with the volunteers at the grassroots level, and visionary (a 2 minute read – plus a funny pic of me – on that stage of my life here: https://medium.com/connect-intercultural-insights-for-global-citizens/au-revoir-laura-837c29f7c8a0)